 You can plug any of the worked examples below directly into the live geeksubnet calculator to verify the numbers.
+For focused, example-heavy walkthroughs of individual topics, see the networking guides.

 An IPv4 address is a 32-bit number written as four 8-bit octets separated by dots.
 The address 192.168.1.42 in binary is: